 Short-term priorities

-Continue international cooperation on combating corruption, and ensure effective implementation of relevant international legal instruments, such as the UN Convention Against Corruption and [the recommendations of] the Council of Europe's Group of States against Corruption (GRECO).
+Continue combating corruption, and ensure effective implementation of relevant international legal instruments, such as the UN Convention Against Corruption and [the recommendations of] the Council of Europe's Group of States against Corruption (GRECO).

+Improve citizens’ right to information as one of key measure to effectively prevent corruption;

+Strengthen capacity of oversight and financial investigation bodies;

+Continue inclusive policy making with participation of citizens and dialogue between civil society and national and local authorities;

+Reinforce oversight capacities of sectoral committees of the parliament.

 Medium-term priorities

-Ensure effective implementation at all levels of society of the Anti-corruption National Strategy and Action plan to prevent, detect and address corruption especially high level corruption [GE: especially high level corruption];
+Ensure effective implementation of the Anti-corruption National Strategy and Action plan to prevent, detect and address corruption, especially high level corruption [GE: especially high level corruption];

+Ensure an effective investigation of alleged cases of corruption and create an effective system for the prevention of the conflict of interest;

-Pursue administrative reform with emphasis on fostering an accountable, efficient, effective, transparent public administration and on building a merit-based and professional civil service; and strengthening of local self-government in line with European standards;
+Foster an accountable, efficient, effective, transparent public administration and on [GE: on] building a merit-based and professional civil service;

+Strengthen governance and public administration reform at local level in line with European standards;

 (iii) Ensure respect for human rights and fundamental freedoms through comprehensive cooperation on the protection of human rights and fundamental freedoms, including as underlined in Thomas Hammarberg’s report “Georgia in transition”.
 This cooperation will notably include: